 Residential properties are classified either as held for use or held for sale.
 Residential properties are classified as real estate and related assets held for sale when sale of the assets has been formally approved and is expected to occur in the next twelve months.
-We record residential properties held for sale at the lower of the carrying amount or estimated fair value.
-Fair value of assets held for sale is equal to the estimated or contracted sales price with a potential buyer less costs to sell.
-The impairment loss is the amount by which the carrying amount exceeds the estimated fair value.
+We record residential properties held for sale at the lower of the carrying amount or estimated fair value less costs to sell.
+The impairment loss is the amount by which the carrying amount exceeds the estimated fair value less costs to sell.